-As I have much more need for RAM than storage, loosing 6 GB of storage that I don’t use for 1 extra GB or RAM was a no-brainer.
+As I’ve much more need for RAM than storage, loosing 6 GB of storage that I don’t use for 1 extra GB of RAM was a no-brainer.

 Unified Linux Kernel

-Update (): The following section is no longer relevant as Linode no longer disables SELinux nor replaces Fedora’s Kernel for new VPS instances as of Fedora 27.
+Update (): The following section is no longer relevant as Linode no longer disables Security-Enhanced Linux (SELinux) nor replaces Fedora Linux’s Kernel for new VPS instances as of Fedora Linux 27.

 I’ve become somewhat of a Fedora Linux fanboy over the last six months.
 I appreciate its technical merits and where it has diverged from other popular Linux distributions.
-I was greatly annoyed, however, when I discovered what Linode labeled as “Fedora 23” actually wasn’t Fedora.
+I was greatly annoyed, however, when I discovered what Linode labeled as “Fedora Linux 23” wasn’t Fedora Linux.

 Linode uses the same custom Linux kernel across all Linux distributions.
-Unfortunately, this means that for example Fedora is no longer Fedora.
-Fedora ships with Security Enhanced Linux (SELinux) enabled by default in the kernel.
-Linode haven’t turned SELinux off in the system settings, but they have removed it from the kernel so that it is no longer in effect and might confuse the SELinux state.
+Unfortunately, this means that for example, Fedora Linux is no longer Fedora Linux.
+Fedora Linux ships with Security Enhanced Linux (SELinux) enabled by default in the kernel.
+Linode hasn’t turned SELinux off in the system settings, but they’ve removed it from the kernel so that it’s no longer in effect and might confuse the SELinux state.

-Linode also deploys a network helper process by default that is taking care of network configuration.
-This process if of course entirely SELinux unaware, so if you do choose to restore the original Fedora kernel were SELinux is enforced, you may accidentally knock your VPS off the net.
+Linode also deploys a network helper process by default that’s taking care of network configuration.
+This process if, of course, entirely SELinux unaware, so if you do choose to restore the original Fedora Linux kernel were SELinux is enforced, you may accidentally knock your VPS off the net.
 This is where LISH comes in.

 What is the purpose of a server, but to be available to the internet community?
-Preferably at a favourable speed regardless of the visitors geographical location.
+Preferably at a favorable speed regardless of the visitor’s geographical location.

 Linode has on average a 20 ms faster DNS response time than both DigitalOcean and my current domain registrar, according to data from SolveDNS on DigitalOcean, Linode, and Uniregistry.
 I kept using my registrar’s DNS service when I was with Digital Ocean, as there didn’t appear to be any reason for changing it.
 As Linode is offering both increased speeds and reliability, I decided to make the move to using Linode for DNS services as well.
 Linode doesn’t offer DNSSEC, but none of the other two had that either and I guess I can’t expect everything.